-A Clash of Kings is a worthy successor to The Game of Thrones and continues to showcase Martin’s remarkable talent and unique voice as a fantasy author.
-While it is possible to start her in A Song of Ice and Fire, this novel is best enjoyed in context.
+A Clash of Kings is a worthy successor to The Game of Thrones and continues to showcase Martin’s talent and voice as a fantasy author.
+While it is possible to start here in A Song of Ice and Fire, this novel is best enjoyed in context.
 It is a rewarding novel that clearly has genre and mass appeal as the success of Martin’s HBO series can attest.

 Martin, George R. R. A Clash of Kings .
 New York: Bantam Books, 1999.